 Making 5G Work: Infrastructure

-Based on the need for speed and agility, service providers must build adaptive applications and support the app services that enable them, while maintaining high performance, flexibility, and security.
+To meet future demands for speed and agility, competitive service providers build fully automated platforms while maintaining high performance, flexibility, and security.
 From an infrastructure perspective, service providers will be offering most of these new services on a new standalone (SA) 5G Core.
 This new infrastructure will deliver greatly enhanced and flexible service creation, automation, scalability, and resilience.

-In practice that means the 5G Core must share all the major characteristics of adaptive applications.
-It should be:
+In practice, the 5G core shares all the major characteristics of modern adaptive application platforms:

 • Built on a service-based architecture